Azure/azure-sdk/docs/design/python/DesignGuidelines.md

   *It is [Easier to ask for forgiveness than permission](https://docs.python.org/3/glossary.html#term-eafp)*

-* DO extend `collections.abc` (or `collections`) when appropriate
+* DO derive from the abstract collections base classes `collections.abc` (or `collections` for Python 2.7) when appropriate.

 * DO provide type hints [PEP484](https://www.python.org/dev/peps/pep-0484/) wherever you are providing class or function documentation.

-  - See the [suggested syntax for Python 2.7 and straddling code](https://www.python.org/dev/peps/pep-0484/#suggested-syntax-for-python-2-7-and-straddling-code) for guidance for Python 2.7 compatible code.
+  - See the [suggested syntax for Python2.7 and straddling code](https://www.python.org/dev/peps/pep-0484/#suggested-syntax-for-python-2-7-and-straddling-code) for guidance for Python 2.7 compatible code.

 ## Coding - naming